avaloron/avaloron.github.io/README.markdown

 * ruby 2.0+

 ### install dependences
+First, change your current working directory to the root directory of this source code.

 ```
-gem install bundler # if you haven't done so
+gem install nokogiri -v '1.6.8.1' # if you haven't done so
+# for mac configuration
+# bundle config build.nokogiri --use-system-libraries
+gem install bundler # if you haven't got bundler installed
 bundle install
 ```
 ### bring up your local web
 ```
 bundle exec jekyll server
 ```
+### preview all your changes (debug) locally

+open local web browser (i.e. Chrome, Safari and Firefox, etc.)

+insert "http://localhost:4000/" to the browser

 # 版权

 每位作者保留自己作品的所有版权